rabbitstack/fibratus/README.md

 [![Code Health](https://landscape.io/github/rabbitstack/fibratus/master/landscape.svg?style=flat)](https://landscape.io/github/rabbitstack/fibratus/master)

-**Fibratus** is a tool which is able to capture the most of the Windows kernel activity - process/thread creation and termination, file system I/O, registry, network activity, DLL loading/unloading and much more.
+**Fibratus** is a tool which is able to capture the most of the Windows kernel activity - process/thread creation and termination, context switches, file system I/O, registry, network activity, DLL loading/unloading and much more.
+The kernel events can be easly streamed to a number of output sinks like **AMQP** messages brokers, **Elasticsearch** clusters or standard output stream.
-Fibratus has a very simple CLI which encapsulates the machinery to start the kernel event stream collector, set kernel event filters or run the lightweight Python modules called **filaments**.
-You can use filaments to extend Fibratus with your own arsenal of tools.
+You can use **filaments** (lightweight Python modules) to extend Fibratus with your own arsenal of tools and  to leverage the power of the Python's ecosystem.

 ## Requirements